qaiswardag/go_backend_api/README.md

 Utilizes Go for backend development, leveraging its performance, concurrency support, and simplicity.

-#### Chi Router

-Uses the Chi router for routing HTTP requests and handling RESTful APIs efficiently.

 #### Authentication

 Implements secure authentication using JWT (JSON Web Tokens) for user authentication and session management.